 Lifestyle factors, access to healthcare and cultural differences have all been proposed as reasons to explain the racial disparities in colorectal cancer survival.
 But new research from the University of Alabama, published today in the journal Clinical Cancer Research, shows that for some African Americans, genetics may play a part too.

-Seventeen percent of African American patients had two Gs, while only 7% of Caucasian patients did.
+Seventeen percent of African American patients had two Gs at this SNP, while only 7% of Caucasian patients did.